vippsas/vipps-recurring-api/v2-to-v3-migration-guide.md

 ## Product description guidelines
 We do not recommend you to use `Product Description` for agreements with a campaign.
 We see that the user experience is not optimal when a lot of text is "squeezed" in the purple bubble displaying an agreement.
-`Product description` will be, at a point in the future, phased out in order to improve user experience.
+At a point in the future, `product description` in combination with `campaigns` will be phased out in order to improve user experience.

 ## Update an agreement